Research-Based

 • Clearer

-We are less convinced about these purported benefits, although there is a great deal of interest in better understanding the gut-brain connection.
-Claiming to diagnose, treat, cure, or prevent any medical condition or the symptoms of a medical condition, with a supplement, is strictly off-limits according to the FDA.
+We remain skeptical about these purported benefits, although there’s significant interest in better understanding the gut-brain connection.
+According to the FDA, claiming to diagnose, treat, cure, or prevent any medical condition or its symptoms with a supplement is strictly prohibited.

 Will Digestive Enzymes Work for Me?

-Every person’s body is different, and there is no one size fits all regimen for addressing digestive issues.
-However, anecdotally and scientifically, a broad-spectrum digestive enzyme has been proven effective in addressing many of the digestive problems cited in this article.
-Further, we have personal experience with some of these issues and are favorably impressed with our body’s response when using a digestive supplement.
+Every person’s body is unique, and there’s no one-size-fits-all solution for addressing digestive issues.
+However, both anecdotal evidence and scientific studies show that broad-spectrum digestive enzymes can effectively address many of the digestive problems discussed in this article.
+Additionally, we have personal experience with some of these issues and are favorably impressed with our body’s response when using digestive supplements.

 Digestive Enzyme Supplement Alternatives

-If symptoms persist, the next step is to visit your medical professional.
-His/her first recommendations will no doubt be based on lifestyle and dietary decisions, getting regular exercise, avoiding nonsteroidal anti-inflammatory drugs (NSAIDs), reducing coffee consumption, eliminating high-fat foods, alcohol, and tobacco.
-Another option is for your doctor to prescribe prescription-strength enzymes if he finds you are digestive enzyme deficient.
+If symptoms persist, the next step is consulting your medical professional.
+Their initial recommendations will likely focus on lifestyle and dietary changes: regular exercise, avoiding nonsteroidal anti-inflammatory drugs (NSAIDs), reducing coffee consumption, and eliminating high-fat foods, alcohol, and tobacco.
+Another option is prescription-strength enzymes if your doctor determines you have a digestive enzyme deficiency.

-Alternatively, you may also choose to take fiber supplements like Colon Broom.
+Alternatively, you may also consider taking fiber supplements like Colon Broom.

 Will My Body Still Make Its Own Digestive Enzymes?

-When using digestive enzyme supplements, your body will continue to create them naturally on its own.
-You won’t be dependent on digestive enzymes, but they will give your body’s natural digestion a boost when you need it.
+When using digestive enzyme supplements, your body continues creating them naturally.
+You won’t become dependent on digestive enzymes, but they’ll boost your body’s natural digestion when needed.

 Do Digestive Enzyme Supplements Really Work?

-Harvard Health tells us that according to recent marketing research, global digestive enzyme sales are expected to reach $1.6 billion by 2025.
-They go on to say, “But don’t be too quick to reach for them.
+Harvard Health reports that recent marketing research expects global digestive enzyme sales to reach $1.6 billion by 2025.
+They caution, “But don’t be too quick to reach for them.
 Some of them are clearly beneficial in certain situations.
 But enzyme supplements also are often used in situations where there is little evidence that they do any good.”

-One of the most common objections to supplementation is that the body can produce all the digestive enzymes it needs.
-We would counter that stress, poor diet, unhealthy lifestyle choices, and a food supply with depleted nutrients can be catalysts for enzyme shortages and a strong rationale for supplementation.
+One common objection to supplementation is that the body can produce all necessary digestive enzymes.
+We counter that stress, poor diet, unhealthy lifestyle choices, and a nutrient-depleted food supply can create enzyme shortages and provide strong rationale for supplementation.

 Best Digestive Enzyme Supplements

-When picking the best enzyme supplements, we adhered to the following criteria:
+When selecting the best enzyme supplements, we followed these criteria:

-• First, we made sure the product is manufactured in a certified cGMP facility (Good Manufacturing Practices)
+• First, we ensured products are manufactured in certified cGMP facilities (Good Manufacturing Practices)

-• We looked for full-spectrum blends including clinically proven enzymes; Lipase, Protease, Amylase, Cellulase, Bromelain, and Papain
+• We sought full-spectrum blends including clinically proven enzymes; Lipase, Protease, Amylase, Cellulase, Bromelain, and Papain

-• We found brands that use plant-based enzymes where feasible
+• We prioritized brands using plant-based enzymes where feasible

-• We sought transparency – products which listed the dosage of each enzyme, with no proprietary blends
+• We demanded transparency – products listing each enzyme’s dosage, with no proprietary blends

-• We looked for companies and brands that have independent third-party testing for quality
+• We selected companies with independent third-party quality testing

-• Each of the recommended brands offers a money-back guarantee – demonstrating the manufacturer’s confidence in the product
+• Each recommended brand offers a money-back guarantee, demonstrating manufacturer confidence in their product

 Here are our picks for your consideration.
 Note: we have no bias or affiliation with any of these products: